1939 World Snooker Championship: First round

 From 26 to 28 January, qualifier Walter Donaldson played Claude Falkiner.
 Falkiner took three of the five frames in the first session, and Donaldson won three frames from five in the evening, leaving the score was level at 5–5 after the first day.
 Donaldson won four of the five frames in both of the sessions on the second day to lead 13–7.
 On the final day Donaldson took a 16–8 winning lead and ended 21–10 ahead.
-Falkiner had been had been runner-up in the professional billiards championship in 1920 and 1922.
+Falkiner had been runner-up in the professional billiards championship in 1920 and 1922.
 Playing Donaldson was his first competitive cue sports match in several years, and his first participation in the World Snooker Championship.
 The correspondent for The Times, whilst describing Donaldson as "a player of considerable skill", felt that Falkiner's lack of recent match experience contributed to his defeat.